-nis farm been the subject of an application for su ibdivision? \square Major \square Minor \square None If None , please skip to the next page.
-If Major or Minor, COPIES OF THE RESOLUTIONS & MEETING MINUTES ARE REQUIRED.
-Supporting documentation should be submitted (surveys, municipal ordinances applicable at time of approval, etc.). ١.
-If approved, the subdivision application was \Box Preliminary Final 2.
-Type of development (residential, commercial, Type of development (residential, commercial, office, mixed): units or square footage Preliminary Approval Date: Expiration Final Approval Date: Expiration 3.
-Are all the parcels included in the final subdivis ncluded in the final subdivision approval in the preservation application?
-4. Have any extensions been obtained? ☐ YES □ NO If Yes, please describe: 5.
-Are there any outstanding and/or expired peri mits needed to perfect the approvals and/or build? ☐ YES ☐ NO If Yes, please describe and provide supporting documentation: and provide supporting documentation: ddressed?
-How likely are they to be resolved and what 6.
-What conditions of approval have not been ad are the obstacles and costs involved?
-List and discuss any past, current and/or ongoing 6.
-What conditions of approval have not been ad are the obstacles and costs involved?
-List and discuss any past, current and/or ongoinand foreclosure, or "builder's remedy" actions proceed with the project.
-Idressed?
-How likely are they to be resolved and what
+If None , please skip to the next page.
+If Major or Minor , COPIES OF THE RESOLUTIONS & MEETING MINUTES ARE REQUIRED .
+Supporting documentation should be submitted (surveys, municipal ordinances applicable at time of approval, etc.). lf approved, the subdivision application was  Preliminary 🗆 Final Type of development (residential, commercial, office, mixed): units or square footage Preliminary Approval Date: expiration Final Approval Date: expiration Are all the parcels included in the final subdivision approval in the preservation application?
+Have any extensions been obtained? 🗆 YES  NO If Yes, please describe: Are there any outstanding and/or expired permits needed to perfect the approvals and/or build?
+What conditions of approval have not been addressed?
+How likely are they to be resolved and what are the obstacles and costs involved?
+List and discuss any past, current and/or ongoing litigation involving this project, including bankruptcy and foreclosure, or "builder's remedy" actions.
+Any litigation that needs resolution in order to proceed with the project? and foreclosure, or "builder's remedy" actions.
+Any litigation that needs resolution in order to

-12. Please provide any water permits and capacity.
+- II.
+Please provide any NJDEP approvals. - 12.
+Please provide any water permits and capacity.